kubernetes/sig-release/release-engineering/handbooks/post-release-branch-creation.md

 ```

 Reach out to SIG Scalability to ensure a new branch is cut in the [sigs.k8s.io/perf-tests](https://github.com/kubernetes/perf-tests/) repo.

-### Cut next alpha

-Recall that an alpha.0 of the next minor release was created during the rc.0 cut?

-To assist downstream consumers of Kubernetes, a new alpha should be cut to bring our next release tag to the tip of `master`.

-Begin the release process following the [release cut handbook](k8s-release-cut.md) following the instructions tailored for alpha releases.

 ### Check and eventually improve release scripts (optional)